tiptenbrink/thesis/finalpresentation.md

 Alright, so what is my part.
 Proofs consist of a sequence of steps.
 Each little bit of reasoning performed by a solver to derive unsatisfiability can be seen as a step.
 Each of these steps needs to be checked individually.
 There are also different types of steps.
 So what I focused on in my thesis is checking these individual checks is not : collecting all the steps to see if the claim is true ; but checking the steps themselves.

-? diagram to explain this
+todo? diagram to explain this

 Research question: how can we developed (hidden: formally verified) proof checkers for individual steps?